gramineproject/graphene/Documentation/devel/performance.rst

 SGX profiling
 -------------

-There is some experimental support for profiling the code inside the SGX enclave.
+There is support for profiling the code inside the SGX enclave.
 Here is how to use it:

 #.
 Compile Graphene with ``SGX=1 DEBUG=1``.